-Survival food is a big enchilada.
+Survival food is a big enchilada, but where do you buy survival food?
 It includes pretty much any non-perishable food that won’t spoil without refrigeration.
-Dry staples like white rice, canned foods like vegetables, fruit, meat, freeze-dried backpacker meals, MREs (meals ready to eat), and commercially packaged emergency kits.
+Dry staples like white rice, canned foods like vegetables, fruit, and meat, freeze-dried backpacker meals, MREs (meals ready to eat), and commercially packaged emergency kits.
 All of them are emergency food, and each has a special place in your long or short-term emergency food storage.

 Buy emergency food like dry staples, canned vegetables, fruit, and meat, freeze-dried backpacker meals, MREs (meals ready to eat), and commercially packaged emergency kits online or at brick-and-mortar stores that specialize in these foods.